SigmaSam/Library-JS/README.md

 ### Setup

 - Clone this repository.
+Type `git clone https://github.com/SigmaSam/Library-JS.git`
-- Navigate to the project folder (Library) and open the `index.html` with the browser.
+- Navigate to the project folder (Library-JS) `cd Library-JS`
+- Open the `index.html` with the browser `double click on index.html` if you want to see the app running.
+- Open the folder Library-JS(Step 2) with an editor of your preference if you want to see the code.

 ### Run tests